 Harvard’s MPH in epidemiology program is designed for those who want specialization in advanced quantitative methods of epidemiology and want to apply what they learn to clinical and population health research, policy, and programs.
 It also provides a public health framework for current epidemiologists.

 Applicants must hold a bachelor’s, master’s, or doctoral degree in a related field.
-Though the 2021 application cycle does not require GRE scores, Harvard plans to reinstate this requirement for the next cycle.
+GRE scores aren’t required for 2023-2024 applicants, though this is expected to change in the future.

 University of South Florida